 A fecal lactoferrin test can detect intestinal inflammation.
 High lactoferrin levels in stool suggest that inflammation is present.
 This may indicate a bacterial infection or inflammatory bowel disease (IBD).

-Lactoferrin is a protein present in mammals’ milk, including that of humans.
+Lactoferrin is a protein that protects the body against viruses and bacteria.
+It is present in mammals’ milk, including that of humans.
 It is also in saliva, tears, and mucus.